 - Work 20 hrs max in term-time

 - Work limit as in PBS rules 20hrs p/w

-If you have a Tier 4 visa granted for degree level study but it does not appear to have this limited permission, for example it states ‘no work’, or refers to a 10 hour limit, contact the University visa advisers to find out if this should be changed.
+If you have a Tier 4 visa granted for full-time degree level study but it does not appear to have this limited permission, for example it states ‘no work’, or refers to a 10 hour limit, contact the University visa advisers to find out if this should be changed.

 Working a maximum of 20 hours per week

 Note that this is a maximum so during term time (or for research students during any period except when you are taking agreed holiday – see below) you must not exceed 20 hours in any week (Monday to Sunday) even if you work fewer hours in other weeks.
 If you are working in more than one job, the total hours across your different jobs must not exceed 20 hours.
 You must also include any unpaid work.
 All work that you do while you are physically in the UK is subject to the employment restriction, even if your employer is based outside of the UK.
 ‘On-call’ hours where you are not actively engaged in work but where you have to be in a particular place that count as employment under UK working time regulations count towards the 20 hour limit.

 Periods during your course when your hours of work are unrestricted

 If you are an undergraduate or studying a taught masters course you are allowed to work more than 20 hours per week outside of University full term time or, if this applies to your course, extended term.
 However, if your course formally requires you to be engaged in full-time study during what would otherwise be vacation, for example preparing for and taking an exam shortly after the end of term, or writing a dissertation to be completed during a university vacation, you should treat the 20 hour a week employment restriction as applying to this period.